 The prisoners were divided into two groups.
 One group was placed in the holds while the other group remained on deck.
 The conditions on the ship were indescribable, but those in the hold were worse off than those on deck.
 This situation was made worse by the fact that for the first two weeks of the voyage the prisoners were not fed.
 Many POWs died during the trip.

-Shortly after leaving Manila, on October 8th, the Totori Maru came under a torpedo attack by an American submarine.
-The captain of the ship maneuvered it to avoid torpedoes.
+At 10:00 A.M., on October 8th, the Totori Maru sailed passing Corregidor about noon.
+The next day the ship was attacked by an American submarine which fired two torpedoes at it.
+The captain of the ship maneuvered the ship and successfully avoided the torpedoes.
 The ship also avoided a mine that had been laid by a American submarine.